Living Space: Plot summary

 Mishnoff, with his own agenda, sets out in a protective suit into the carbon dioxide atmosphere.
 It does not take him long to find the source of the sounds.
 When he does, he is accosted by a stranger who talks to him in a dead language—German.

 After a confusing conversation, Mishnoff realizes that the man is from a parallel Earth where Nazi Germany conquered the entire planet.
-They are blasting and digging for a new settlement on the Rimbros' Earth.
+They are blasting and digging for a new settlement on the Rimbro's Earth.
 Back on his own Earth, Mishnoff explains to Ching and his boss, Berg, that there must be an infinite number of societies who are also using dead Earths for living space.
 By sheer chance, some will occupy Earths that Mishnoff's society are using.
 There are probably many Earths with multiple occupants, but in most cases the settlements were too far apart to affect one another—until now.

 After Ching leaves, Berg asks Mishnoff about his own theory, the one he refuses to share.
 Mishnoff, it turns out, is concerned about the probability that life in some universe will arise somewhere other than Earth, and will find its way to his Earth through the portal on one of the dead Earths.
 The odds are low, of course, but there are now hundreds of billions of dead Earths occupied by a single house.
-Just then Ching rushes in with another customer complaint - someone is worried about the red creatures with tentacles who are peering into his glasshouse.
+Just then Ching rushes in with another customer complaint - someone is worried about the red creatures with tentacles who are peering into his glass house.